chipuha/OzMachine_python/README.md

 # OzMachine_python
  A recreation of Geoff Bohling's Oz Machine in python using pygame.

  Try your hand at interpreting rock types from wireline logs.
-Given Gamma Ray, PE, Neutron Porosity, and Density Porosity logs interpret the lithology for each
+Given Gamma Ray, PE, Neutron Porosity, and Density Porosity logs interpret the lithology for each 5 foot section of the subsurface.

  The original app can be found at - http://www.kgs.ku.edu/PRS/ReadRocks/OzIntro.html